tarekow/AI-Prompt-Framework/README.md

 ## 4. CONTEXT (User Background)
 Here is my situation:
-[Insert context, documents, background, or constraints] Use this information to avoid generic responses and provide tailored advice.
+[Insert detailed context, documents, background, or constraints] Use this information to avoid generic responses and provide tailored advice.

 ## 5. INFORMATION EXTRACTION (PULL MODE)
 Do NOT generate the final answer yet.
 Instead:
 - Identify missing critical information
-- Ask the 5–7 most important questions required to produce a high-quality result Wait for my answers before proceeding.
+- Ask the 7-10 most important questions required to produce a high-quality result Wait for my answers before proceeding.

+## 6. TONE
+I want you to use this tone : [tell the AI which tone it should use : friendly, direct...etc.]

-## 6. OUTPUT FORMAT
+## 7. OUTPUT FORMAT
 Once all necessary information is gathered, present the final result in the following format:
 [Specify format: structured plan, step-by-step guide, report, table, etc.]
 ```